FAQs

 What does ‘cervix’ mean?

-The cervix is the lower, narrow part of the uterus (womb).
-Find out about your genitals (penis and vagina).
+The cervix is the lower, narrow part of the uterus ('womb').
+Find out more...

 What does 'conception' mean?

-Conception is the process of becoming pregnant – i.e. when the sperm (from a male) and egg (from a female) meet (which is how a pregnancy starts).
+Conception is the process of becoming pregnant – that's when the sperm (from a male) and egg (from a female) meet (which is how a pregnancy starts).

 What does ‘consent’ mean?